Maryland rolls past Howard 79-0 in Locksley, Jackson debuts

 Maryland’s third-stringers had a first and goal at the 4 in the closing minutes but couldn’t push the ball in.

+If there was any question about piling it on, Howard first-year coach Ron Prince exonerated Locksley during their brief postgame chat.

+“He understood that we weren’t trying to run the score up.
+We have respect for how the game should be played,” Locksley said.

-The Terrapins finished with a 623-68 advantage in total yardage.
+On this day, the Terrapins played it extremely well.
+They finished with a 623-68 advantage in total yardage, limiting Howard to 1 yard on the ground and four first downs.

-Jackson transferred to Maryland after an injury-shortened sophomore season at Virginia Tech.
-In his first game back he played only the first half, going 15 for 24 for 245 yards with TD throws of 26, 4, 6 and 24 yards.
+Most of the highlights on offense were provided by Jackson, who came to Maryland after an injury-shortened sophomore season at Virginia Tech.
+He was uncertain how the layoff would affect him, although he needn’t have worried — Jackson went 15 for 24 for 245 yards with TD throws of 26, 4, 6 and 24 yards.

+The last Maryland quarterback to throw four touchdown passes in his first start was Mark Manges, against Villanova in 1975.

 “It was nice.
 I kind of just got right back into the groove of things,” Jackson said.
 “The touchdowns are cool and everything, but I was just glad we could go out and get a victory in the first game and now we did it.
 Seventy-nine points is pretty awesome for coach Locks and our team.”

-Jackson is the key component of the Terrapins’ retooled attack under Locksley, who took over at Maryland after serving as Alabama offensive coordinator.

-“He’s a half-second behind on some of the throws,” Locksley said of Jackson.
-“But I was pleased with him.
-He was poised, and he really stands out to me as a leader.”

-Pigrome threw a 62-yard touchdown pass in the second quarter and ran for a 22-yard score to make it 63-0.
+Backup Tyrrell Pigrome threw a 62-yard touchdown pass in the second quarter and ran for a 22-yard score to make it 63-0.

-Maryland kept on coming with its backups, but Bison coach Ron Prince did not believe the Terps were running up the score.
+Maryland kept on coming with its backups, but Prince understood.

 “First of all, it’s my job to stop Maryland.
 Not Maryland’s job,” Prince said.
-“I thought coach Locksley was very sporting about the entire thing.
-I didn’t think there was anything unsportsmanlike about it.”
+“I thought coach Locksley was very sporting about the entire thing.”

 The Terrapins’ defense also shined, limiting Howard to one first down before halftime while bottling up quarterback Caylin Newton, little brother of NFL star Cam Newton.